 The activity of Acclimatize will, first, be centred on engagement with local stakeholders to design and deliver a new empirical evidence-base using complementary cutting edge science techniques in Ireland and Wales.
 The immediate result will be a strong evidence-base which will be used to drive new predictive modelling of climate change drivers on the sustainable use of coastal bathing and, potentially, shellfish harvesting waters.

 Acclimatize will focus on designated and ‘at-risk’ bathing waters in two complementary environments: a large scale urban environment and a rural agricultural environment.
-The large scale urban environment is represented by ‘at-risk’ bathing waters in Dublin Bay (Sandymount, Merrion and Dollymount strands), whereas the rural agricultural environment in Wales will focus on the 5 main ‘at-risk’ bathing waters in Wales namely Wiseman’s Bridge (Pembrokeshire), Newquay North and Aberystwyth South (Ceredigion, Aberdyfi (Gwynedd) and Rhyl (Denbighshire).
+The large scale urban environment is represented by ‘at-risk’ bathing waters in Dublin Bay (Sandymount, Merrion and Dollymount strands) and Donabate and Portrane beaches in North County Dublin.
+The rural agricultural environment in Wales will focus on the 5 main ‘at-risk’ bathing waters in Wales commencing with Cemaes Bay in Anglesey followed by Traeth y Dolau and Traeth Gwyn in Ceredigion and Nolton Haven in Pembrokeshire.
 The bathing waters in these contrasting environments are impaired by different factors and will certainly experience different effects from climate change.